 They fit snuggly over your wrists and use a fantastic hook and look system that ensures they’re securely on and prevents water from seeping down into yours hands.
 All in all a good fingerless option from NRS at an amazing price.

 - Fingerless Design

-Another good option for kayaking gloves in the summer are the Glacier Islamorada.
-They are made from lycra, a lightweight and sythetic material that will keep your hands cool and your skin protected from the sun’s U.V rays.
+Another good fingerless option for kayaking gloves in the summer are the Glacier Islamorada.
+They are made from lycra, a lightweight and synthetic material that will keep your hands cool and your skin protected from the sun’s U.V rays.